 North Dakota does not have a waiting period for firearms purchases.

-North Dakota does not require registration of firearms.
+North Dakota does not mandate firearm registration.

 North Dakota generally allows open carry of loaded long guns in public.